CT-Bound: Robust Boundary Detection From Noisy Images Via Hybrid Convolution and Transformer Neural Networks: Methods

 \subsection{Loss functions}

 We develop a multi-stage training scheme to optimize the parameters of CT-Bound.
-First, we train the initialization stage using the patch reconstruction loss:

-where $\mathbb{E}_P$ denotes the expectation over all patches in the training set, and $C(x,y;$ $\Phi^{\text{gt}})$ and $C(x,y;\Phi^{\text{init}})$ indicate the per-patch color maps reconstructed using true and estimated FoJ parameters, respectively.
-We observe that the visual quality of the FoJ estimation is higher when using the loss in Eq.~\ref{eq:cnn_loss} for training than directly supervising the FoJ parameters.
-Furthermore, because the CNN in the initialization stage has a small receptive field, we can use synthetic image patches of basic shapes to train it, and we observe that the trained model can be generalized to real-world image patches without further finetuning.
+First, we train the initialization stage using the patch reconstruction loss: where $\mathbb{E}_P$ denotes the expectation over all patches in the training set, and $C(x,y;$ $\Phi^{\text{gt}})$ and $C(x,y;\Phi^{\text{init}})$ indicate the per-patch color maps reconstructed using true and estimated FoJ parameters, respectively.
+We observe that the visual quality of the FoJ estimation is higher when using the loss in \eqref{eq:cnn_loss} for training than directly supervising the FoJ parameters.
+Furthermore, because the CNN in the initialization stage has a small receptive field, we can use synthetic image patches of basic shapes to train it, and we observe that the trained model can be generalized to real-world image patches without further fine-tuning.

 When optimizing parameters of the refinement stage, we use a fixed, pre-trained initialization stage to generate inputs $\Phi^{\text{init}}$.
 We invent a two-step training process for optimizing the refinement stage, which was noticed to lead to a more stable and faster convergence.
-In the first step, a mean squared error loss function is adopted to supervise the estimated FoJ parameters directly:

-In the second step, we use a comprehensive image reconstruction loss adapted from Verbin and Zickler~\cite{verbin2021field}:

-where $\mathbb{E}_I$ indicates the expectation over all images in the dataset, and $l_p$, $l_b$, and $l_c$ are patch, boundary, and color loss terms, respectively:

-In Verbin and Zickler, the loss in Eq.~\ref{eq:final_loss} was solved in an alternating, two-step fashion to refine the FoJ representation iteratively~\cite{verbin2021field}.
+In the first step, a mean squared error loss function is adopted to supervise the estimated FoJ parameters directly: In the second step, we use a comprehensive image reconstruction loss adapted from Verbin and Zickler~\cite{verbin2021field}: where $\mathbb{E}_I$ indicates the expectation over all images in the dataset, and $l_p$, $l_b$, and $l_c$ are patch, boundary, and color loss terms, respectively: In Verbin and Zickler, the loss in \eqref{eq:final_loss} was solved in an alternating, two-step fashion to refine the FoJ representation iteratively~\cite{verbin2021field}.
 We evaluate the loss in a single step and show it can successfully fine-tune the feed-forward transformer encoder to improve the FoJ representation.